mjwhitta/ransimware/README.md

 ## What is this?

 This Go module allows you to simulate ransomware.
+Use https://ransomlook.io for ideas on domains and IOCs.

 ## How to install